ChrisHammond/DNNTemplates/README.md

 Christoc's DotNetNuke Module and Theme Development Template
 ==========

 Project Description
 -----------
-Quick and easy to use Module and Theme (skin) Development templates for DotNetNuke 7.0.2+ and DNN 8 and Visual Studio 2015.
+Quick and easy to use Module and Theme (skin) Development templates for DotNetNuke 7/8/9 and Visual Studio 2017.

-The latest release (6+) of the templates are for Visual Studio 2015.
-If you need a VS2008/10/12/13 support check out the older releases on Codeplex. https://christoctemplate.codeplex.com/releases/
+If you need a VS2008/10/12/13/15 support check out the older releases.

 Blog Announcement for the 2.0 release of the templates project http://www.chrishammond.com/blog/itemid/2616/using-the-new-module-development-templates-for-dot.aspx
 For instructions on how to modify the templates read this post http://www.christoc.com/tutorials/aid/3